- Mapping the relationship between the NYK Group and biodiversity

 To prevent the cross-boundary movement of aquatic organism affecting the marine environment, in 2004 the IMO adopted the International Convention for the Control and Management of Ship's Ballast Water and Sediments.
 This convention will enter into force in September 2017.
-Ahead of enforcement of the convention, the NYK Group began equipping its car carriers with a ballast water management system*1 that had received formal approval from the Ministry of Land, Infrastructure, Transport and Tourism in 2010.
-In fact, 64 owned and directly managed vessels had ballast water management systems as of end of March 2016.
+Ahead of enforcement of the convention, the NYK Group began equipping its car carriers with a ballast water management system* that had received formal approval from Japan’s Ministry of Land, Infrastructure, Transport and Tourism in 2010.
+In fact, 70 of NYK’s owned and directly managed vessels had ballast water management systems as of the end of March 2017.

 - * Ballast Water Management System